Resources

 See an Audiologist

-If you think you have too much earwax or your ears feel blocked, visit an audiologist or ear specialist.
+If you think you have too much ear wax or your ears feel blocked, visit an audiologist or ear specialist.
 They can safely remove the earwax with special tools.
+Fort Bend Hearing connects you to expert audiologists providing ear wax removal in Houston, TX, servicing the community of Sugar Land, TX, Rosenberg, TX, and nearby locations.

 Avoid Over-the-Counter Kits

-It’s best not to use store-bought earwax removal kits without asking a doctor.
-These products can sometimes push earwax further into your ear.
+It’s best not to use store-bought ear wax removal kits without asking a doctor.
+These products can sometimes push the wax further into your ear.

 How to Keep Our Ears Moisturized